cognitedata/dotnet-simulator-utils/docfx_project/docs/com-connection.md

 ## Understanding COM Automation

-**COM (Component Object Model)** is a Microsoft technology that allows applications to expose their functionality to other programs.

-### Why COM for Simulators?

-Many industrial simulators use COM because:
-- **Established standard** - Been around since the 1990s
-- **Language-independent** - Works from VBA, Python, C#, etc.
-- **No network required** - In-process or local-only communication
-- **Mature tooling** - Well-supported by Windows

-### Simulators Using COM

-Common COM-based simulators include:
-- **Microsoft Excel** - Office automation
-- **KBC Petro-SIM** - Process simulation
-- **AspenTech HYSYS** - Process simulation
-- **Honeywell UniSim Design** - Process simulation
-- **SLB Symmetry** - Process simulation
-- **DWSIM** - Open-source process simulator

-For a production example, see the [DWSIM Connector](https://github.com/cognitedata/dwsim-connector-dotnet) which uses these same patterns.
+**COM (Component Object Model)** is a Microsoft technology for inter-process communication.
+Many industrial simulators use it because it is a language-independent, established standard.
+Common examples include KBC Petro-SIM, Aspen HYSYS, and DWSIM.
+For a production example, see the [DWSIM Connector](https://github.com/cognitedata/dwsim-connector-dotnet).

 ## The AutomationClient Base Class

-The SDK provides `AutomationClient` as a base class that handles common COM automation tasks.
+The SDK provides `AutomationClient` as a base class for common COM automation tasks.

 ### What AutomationClient Provides